ace-dent/pngslim/readme.txt

 # Included programs

 Note: I have no affiliation with the authors of the included software.
-Please read the comments under the 'Legal' section of this readme!
+Please read the comments under the 'Legal' section of this readme.

 - advdef.exe v1.15 (31-Oct-2005)
    http://advancemame.sourceforge.net/comp-readme.html